apache/druid/docs/operations/security-overview.md

 1. Druid processes have the same access to the local files granted to the specified system user running the process.
 2. The Druid ingestion system can create new processes to execute tasks.
 Those tasks inherit the user of their parent process.
 This means that any user authorized to submit an ingestion task can use the ingestion task permissions to read or write any local files or external resources that the Druid process has access to.

-> Note: Only grant the permission to submit ingestion tasks to trusted users because they can  act as the Druid process.
+> Note: Only grant the `DATASOURCE WRITE` to trusted users because they can act as the Druid process.

 Within the cluster:
 1. Druid assumes it operates on an isolated, protected network where no reachable IP within the network is under adversary control.
 When you implement Druid, take care to setup firewalls and other security measures to secure both inbound and outbound connections.